mezleca/osu-stuff/README.md

 ## wtf is osu-stuff
 a very simple and useful app that gives you the freedom to:
 - manage your lazer / stable collections.
-- get collection from osu!Collector or osu stats.
+- import collections from files / websites(osu!collector, osustats).
+- export collections to legacy db files or osdb files (minimal).
-- create collections from player's best performance, favorites maps, first place and created maps.
+- create collections from player's best performance, favorites maps, first place, etc...
 - merge collections.
 - get missing beatmaps from collections.
 - delete beatmaps from collections.